Most often, cataracts require surgery to remove them, but some people never need cataract surgery.

 An intraocular lens (IOL) is used to replace the lens of the eye.
 The artificial lens implant generally improves and restores vision.

-Cataracts can be successfully treated, and surgery is a viable and successful choice to treat the disease.
+In 2021 and beyond, cataract surgery is considered very safe and effective.
 Your ophthalmologist can help you to determine if cataract surgery is right for you.

 Eye Health Statistics.
 (2015).
 American Academy of Ophthalmology.